1970 Pacific typhoon season: Tropical Depression 07W (Gading)

+It originated from a tropical depression that developed on July 25.

+The system gradually organized and intensified, reaching tropical depression strength.

+07W generally moved westward, passing the Philippine Area of Responsibility (PAR), bringing rainfall in Taiwan, and hitting Eastern China.

+The depression maintained its intensity for a short period before weakening and dissipating on August 2.

+Due to its relatively weak intensity and offshore track, Tropical Depression 07W (Gading) did not cause any significant impact on land areas but still bringing rainfall.

+The storm primarily affected open waters, generating rough seas and gusty winds in the vicinity of its path.

 Tropical Storm 06W

+Tropical Storm 06W was a short-lived tropical storm that moved westward through the Philippine Sea before dissipating over the South China Sea on August 1.
+Due to its offshore path and relatively weak intensity, it did not cause significant impacts to land.

 Tropical Storm Therese

-Tropical Storm Therese also remained far at sea during its life.
-It formed as a disturbance on the 30th, then turned northwestward and became a tropical storm, before undergoing extratropical transition and dissipating over the Bering Sea.
+Tropical Storm Therese remained far at sea during its life.
+It formed as a disturbance on the July 30, then turned northwestward and became a tropical storm, before undergoing extratropical transition and dissipating over the Bering Sea.

 Tropical Storm Violet (Heling)

 Tropical Storm Violet formed east of the Philippines, then traveled westward, becoming a tropical storm before making landfall on Luzon.
 Violet then crossed the South China Sea before making landfall in China as a weak tropical storm.
 It dissipated over China shortly after.

 Typhoon Wilda (Iliang)

 A broad surface trough developed into Tropical Storm Wilda on August 9.
 After drifting to the west-southwest, it turned to the north, where it reached a peak of 120 mph winds on the 12th near Okinawa.
 Wilda continued northward, and weakened slightly to a 105 mph typhoon before making landfall on western Kyūshū on the 14th.
 Wilda accelerated to the northeast, and became extratropical on the 15th.
 The typhoon caused heavy rain, killing 11 people.